w3c/wai-people-use-web/_people-use-web/abilities-barriers-speech.md

 ## Introduction

-People with speech disabilities encounter barriers with voice-based services, such as automated web-based hotlines and web applications that are operated using voice commands.
-To use services that rely on voice, people with speech disabilities need alternative modes of interaction such as a text-based chat to interact with hotline representatives and keyboard commands to operate web applications.
-Also, websites that provide telephone numbers as the only means of communicating with an organization pose barriers for people with speech disabilities.
+People with speech disabilities encounter barriers with voice-based services, such as automated hotlines and applications that are operated using voice commands.
+To use services that rely on voice, people with speech disabilities need alternative modes of interaction such as text-based chat to interact with hotline representatives.
+Also, when the telephone numbers is the only means of communicating with an organization, it poses barriers for people with speech disabilities.
 Alternative means of communication include e-mail and feedback forms.

 ## Examples of speech disabilities {#examples-of-speech-disabilities}